CiscoSE/stealthwatch-config-backup/README.md

 This script will downloaded all config backups from the Stealthwatch Enterprise Central Manager, for all the appliances managed by Stealthwatch Enterprise Central Manager.

+All appliances need to be reachable with ICMP from the server where this script is installed for the script to work properly.

 It will not create a backup of the flow data on every Flow Collector.
 The script will only download the config backups.
-And the script does not remove any backups from the path where the backups are downloaded to.
+The script does not remove any backups from the path where the backups are downloaded to.

 This script is available for use by the Cisco DevNet community through Code Exchange.
 For more information on the Stealthwatch Enterprise REST API, please see the following link: https://developer.cisco.com/docs/stealthwatch/enterprise/